Updated on March 8, 2022

 2 For what purposes and on what grounds do we process your personal data?

-The data processing is based on an agreement, such as a rental application or rental agreement, the law (for example, legislation on rental housing financed by Arava or loan-interest subsidies), and Lahden Talot’s legitimate interests (in, for example, debt collection, direct marketing, and investigation of abuses).
+The data processing is based on an agreement, such as a rental application or rental agreement, registration as a user of Lahden Talot’s service channel, the law (for example, legislation on rental housing financed by Arava or loan-interest subsidies), Lahden Talot’s legitimate interests (in, for example, debt collection, direct marketing, and investigation of abuses), and consent granted by you (for example, cookies).
 The purpose of our data processing is to

 - offer apartments for rent, maintain and develop customer relationships, and perform invoicing and debt collection